 We use data from the National Child Development Survey (NCDS), which is an ongoing panel of the entire population of Britain born in a particular week in 1958.
-The data set contains multiple measures of parental time investments and cognitive skill in childhood, as well as educational outcomes and earnings over the life cycle.
-We use these data to estimate child skill production functions where parental time investments affect cognitive skill, which, together with education, determines wages.
-We then embed these production functions into a dynastic model in which altruistic couples choose consumption, labor supply, as well as transfers to their children of time, education, and cash.
+The data set contains multiple measures of parental time investments and cognitive skill in childhood, as well as educational attainment and earnings during adulthood.
+We use these data to estimate child skill production functions in which parental time investments affect cognitive skill, which, together with education, determines wages.
+We then embed these production functions into a dynastic model in which altruistic parents choose consumption, labor supply, as well as transfers to their children of time, education, and cash.